Mystery Case Files: The Dalimar Legacy (2023)

 Mystery Case Files: The Dalimar Legacy is the 25th installment of the series.
 The game was released in March 2023.

 A Crime in Reflection (2023)

 Mystery Case Files: A Crime in Reflection is the 26th installment of the series.
 The game was released in November 2023.

 The Riddle of Mrs. Bishop (2024)

 Mystery Case Files: The Riddle of Mrs. Bishop is the 27th installment of the series, and was released on November 26, 2024.

 House That Love Built (2025)

-Mystery Case Files: House That Love Built will be the 28th installment of the series.
-The beta version was available for download for Big Fish Game Club members in June 2025 while the full game is scheduled to be released on November 25, 2025.
+Mystery Case Files: House That Love Built is the 28th installment of the series.
+The beta version was available for download for Big Fish Game Club members in June 2025 while the full game was released on November 26, 2025.
 The game revisits the Charles Dalimar / Ravenhearst story arc and also features Angelica Morgan from previous games The Dalimar Legacy (2023) and The Riddle of Mrs Bishop (2025).
 The game is published by GrandMa Studios.